 GIS and RS Graduate Certificate Program

-Geographic Information System (GIS) technologies are applied to a wide-range of fields with interests in spatially distributed information, such as transportation, environmental/resource management, marketing, facility management, healthcare delivery, agriculture and planning.
+Geographic Information Science (GIS) technologies are applied to a wide-range of fields with interests in spatially distributed information, such as transportation, environmental/resource management, marketing, facility management, healthcare delivery, agriculture and planning.

 Remote Sensing (RS) technologies are applied to a wide-range of fields, such as environmental/resource management, marketing, facility management, agriculture, planning, homeland securities and intelligence.
 In addition, the synergistic linkages between RS technologies and GIS are increasing.